robertpbaxter/red-badge-server/README.md

 # Features:

--Implemented using Node.js, Express, PostgreSQL, and Sequelize
+- Implemented using Node.js, Express, PostgreSQL, and Sequelize

--Authentication and encrytion using Bcrypt hashing/salting and JSON Web Tokens for user authentication
+- Authentication and encrytion using Bcrypt hashing/salting and JSON Web Tokens for user authentication

--Five models and controllers that implement foreign keys for normalization as manual database associations
+- Five models and controllers that implement foreign keys for normalization as manual database associations